|COS Instrument Handbook for Cycle 26|

 • The SCAN-SIZE, which is 2, 3, 4, or 5, corresponding to spiral patterns of 2 × 2, 3 × 3, etc.

 • The STEP-SIZE, or spacing between grid points.
-It may be any value from 0.2 to 2.0 arcsec, but we strongly recommend using the default value of 1.767 arcsec.
+It may be any value from 0.2 to 2.0 arcsec, but we strongly recommend using the default value of 1.767 arcsec in most cases.
 This value has been chosen so that no part of the sky is missed, given the aperture diameter of 2.5 arcsec (2.5 / = 1.767).

 1. The first option is CENTER=FLUX-WT, which uses a flux-weighted centroiding algorithm to determine the center of light.
 It is the default for SCANSIZE=2.

 2. A variation on CENTER=FLUX-WT is CENTER=FLUX-WT-FLR.
 In this case, a floor is subtracted from the counts at each dwell point before the centroid is computed.
 The floor is taken as the minimum number of counts seen at any one dwell point.
 FLUX-WT-FLR has the advantage of removing background counts, but leaves one or more points in the array with zero counts.
 As it can cause computational problems, FLUX-WT-FLR should not be used with SCAN-SIZE=2.
 CENTER-FLUX-WT-FLR should be used for SCAN-SIZE > 2 × ACQ/SEARCHs.